-Dr. Charlotte O'Byrne travelled to Iloilo in The Philippines for her medical elective in between the fourth and fifth years of her medical degree.
-We interviewed her to see how it all started, and asked her how her time overseas helped her get to where she is today.
+Dr Charlotte O'Byrne travelled to Iloilo in The Philippines for her medical elective between the fourth and fifth years of her medical degree.
+We interviewed her to see how it all started and asked her how her time overseas helped her get to where she is today.

 Joe: So let's start right at the beginning.
 What was it, if you can remember, that made you want to study medicine?

 Charlotte: I know it’s a cliché, but it started at a young age.

 I remember starting high school and having my first science lesson and loving it.
 I loved science more than any other subject and I was quite good at it.
 That’s probably where it all started.

 I’ve also been a performer since I was young.
 I’ve always danced and been in musicals.
 In the end, I was torn between wanting to perform and loving science.
 But when I started thinking about medicine, I realised it put the communication and people skills I’d learned through performing together with the science.

 I think I must have been 12 or 13 when I first formed thoughts of becoming a doctor.